-Extensive research leads to a new suspect in Anne Frank’s betrayal but some experts remain cautious on the conclusions because concrete evidence lacks to prove the theory.
+Extensive research leads to a new suspect in Anne Frank’s betrayal but some experts remain cautious about the conclusions because concrete evidence lacks to prove the theory.

 And the conclusions of the research support a theory barely considered until now.